MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/insights.md

  ![Screenshot showing notification when toasts are dismissed.](media/power-bi-insights/toast-dismiss.png)

- You can control the setting for showing notifications in a report as shown below:
+ You can control the setting for notifications in a report as shown below:

  ![Screenshot showing report setting for insights.](media/power-bi-insights/report-setting.png)